rcsb/py-rcsb-api/docs/data_api/query_construction.md

 ```python
 from rcsbapi.data import DataSchema

 schema = DataSchema()
 schema.find_field_names("exptl")
 ```

 ### get_input_id_dict()
-Given an input_type, returns a dictionary with the corresponding keys and descriptions of each key.
-Method of DataSchema class.
+Given an `input_type`, returns a dictionary with the corresponding input keys and descriptions of each key.
+Method of the `DataSchema` class.

 ```python
 from rcsbapi.data import DataSchema

 schema = DataSchema()
 schema.get_input_id_dict("polymer_entity_instance")
 ```

 ## Troubleshooting
 ### ValueError: Not a unique field
 Some fields are redundant within our GraphQL Data API schema.
 For example, "id" appears over 50 times.
 To allow for specific querying, redundant fields are identified by the syntax `<field name>.<field name>...`.
 If you request a redundant field without this syntax, a `ValueError` will be returned stating that the field exists, but is not unique.
-You can then use `find_paths(input_type, return_data_name)` to find a path that would specify the field.
+You can then use `find_paths(input_type, return_data_name)` to find a path that would specify the desired field.

 ```python
 from rcsbapi.data import DataQuery as Query